buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcThirdOrderPolynomialSpiral.md

+# IfcThirdOrderPolynomialSpiral

 The _IfcThirdOrderPolynomialSpiral_ is a specialization of _IfcSpiral_.
 The curvature _κ_ and radius of the curvature _ρ_, at any point of the curve, are related to the arc length _s_ by the third order formulae:
 <!-- end of short definition -->

 >>